pluralsight/pando/CONTRIBUTING.md

 [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

-If you decide to fix an issue, please be sure to check the comment thread in case somebody is already working on a fix.
-If nobody is working on it at the moment, please leave a comment stating that you have started to work on it so other people don't accidentally duplicate your effort.
+If you decide to fix an issue, please be sure to check the comment thread to ensure no one else is already working on a fix.
+If nobody has started working on it, please leave a comment to let others know you are working on it so your work isn't duplicated accidentally.

-If somebody claims an issue but doesn't follow up for more than a week, it's fine to take it over but you should still leave a comment.
-If there has been no activity on the issue for 7 to 14 days, it is safe to assume that nobody is working on it.
+If an issue is claimed with no follow up for more than 7 to 14 days, it is safe to assume that nobody is working on it and it's fine to take it over - please leave a comment letting others know.

 ## Posting a Pull Request

-Pando is a community project, so Pull Requests are always welcome, but, before working on a large change, it is best to open an issue first to discuss it with the maintainers.
+While Pando is a community project and Pull Requests are always welcome, it is best to open an issue to discuss it with the maintainers before working on a large change.

-When in doubt, keep your Pull Requests small.
-To give a Pull Request the best chance of getting accepted, don't bundle more than one feature or bug fix per Pull Request.
+When in doubt keep your Pull Requests small.
+Avoid bundling more than one feature or bug fix per Pull Request to give it the best chance of getting accepted.
 It's often best to create two smaller Pull Requests than one big one.

 The core team is monitoring for Pull Requests.
 We will review your Pull Request and either merge it, request changes to it, or close it with an explanation.

 ## PR etiquette

 Before "creating a pull request", please start by [creating a draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) while the CI is waiting to complete.
 Once **all your tests pass**, then open your pull request.
-Finally, test your new contribution by following our [Discussion Guide](https://github.com/pluralsight/pando/discussions/1052) and paste the link to your Sandbox test that validates your work as a comment in your PR thread.
+Finally, test your new contribution by following our [Discussion Guide](https://github.com/pluralsight/pando/discussions/1052) and pasting the link to your Sandbox test that validates your work as a comment in your PR thread.

 There is no need to assign anyone, as our maintainers will recieve notifications and automatically be added when any PRs are moved into the "ready for review" status.